-You can combine and make fully customized candles with your decorating style.
+You can combine them and make fully customized candles with your decorating style.
 In this tutorial, in addition to talking about candles for decoration, we will bring you a little about the meaning of some of them.

 - The square candles in the center of this tutorial represent the solidity and firmness of our actions and thoughts.
 Having one of these candles lit helps us to make calm and thoughtful decisions.